The Arc Jacksonville Village – It’s all about choice!

 The Arc Jacksonville Village is currently at capacity.
-Applications are being accepted to be placed on the waitlist.
-Two-bedroom units, to be shared with a roommate are more readily available.
 As apartments become available, eligible residents will be contacted.

 Monthly support services are required for each individual living at The Arc Jacksonville Village.
 Support services are NOT included in rent and are an additional cost.
 Support services can be paid by Medicaid Waiver for eligible residents or through private pay.
 Individuals who are participating in the Medicaid Waiver program through APD will consult with their Support Coordinator on their selection of service providers.
 Individuals paying privately will coordinate their services through The Arc Jacksonville.
 Section 8 Housing Vouchers are accepted and can subsidize rent.View a list of support coordinators in the Jacksonville area.